jivoi/jivoi.github.io/_posts/2015-06-19-oscp-prepare.md

 comments: True
 share:
 ---
-My current road to OSCP Certifications
+My current way for OSCP Certifications

 ### What is OSCP?
 - [What is OSCP](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/)